ivanbgd/stock-trading-cli-with-async-streams/README.md

 ## Potential Modifications, Improvements or Additions

+- Find a way to measure time correctly when working with async/await and/or with Actors.
+- Add tracing or at least logging.
+- Implement graceful stopping and shutdown after receiving `CTRL`-`C`.
 - Read symbols from a file instead of from the command line.
 - Sort output by symbol.
 - Find ways to publish and subscribe to messages without explicit calls.